-- There are sufficient receivables recorded in the accounts of the Chinese entity to settle any legitimate liability associated with that entity. - Any shortfall in assets to cover known or unknown potential liabilities associated with the Chinese entity are highly unlikely to be recoverable from the Australian parent entity due to: - Limited liability of the parent company as shareholder. - The small value of any potential liability.
+- i) The Company is of the opinion that there are no liabilities associated with the Chinese entity as there are: - Sufficient receivables recorded in the accounts of the entity to settle any legitimate liability associated with that entity. - Any shortfall in assets to cover known or unknown potential liabilities associated with the entity are highly unlikely to be recoverable from the Australian parent entity due to: - Limited liability of the parent company as shareholder. - The small value of any potential liability.